 2. CONFERENCE.
 13th annual American Monetary Institute conference

 This is the organization that Stephen Zarlenga co-founded and led as the primary visionary for 21st century monetary and banking reform.
 This is the first AMI conference since the 2016 presidential election and the organizers are feeling the need to get their learning and proposals out to a larger public.
 The conference will:

 — Discuss a variety of monetary reforms, primarily the NEED Act (a bailout for the people and infrastructure plus restructure of the Federal Reserve system, introduced into Congress by Dennis Kucinich in 2012)

 — Celebrate and memorialize the author of The Lost Science of Money (Stephen Zarlenga), who died earlier this year (April 24, 2017, in his Chicago-area home).

 — Feature international speakers on many aspects of money, banking, and democracy

 3. VIDEO.
 The New Abolitionism: Monetary Reform, Democracy, and the Future of Human Rights

 Rev. Delman Coates is a Black Baptist pastor at a megachurch in Clinton, Maryland who got sensitized to discrepancies in our financial and banking systems through the 2008 foreclosure crisis.
 He is now becoming an advocate for monetary reform.
-He believes that had Dr. King lived he would have honed in even more deeply on structural money reform (he mentions Dr. King’s call for a “bank-in” in Memphis).
+He believes that had Martin Luther King, Jr. lived he would have honed in even more deeply on structural money reform (he mentions Dr. King’s call for a “bank-in” in Memphis).

 Rev. Coates’s presentation (August 4, 2017) was one of a number of sessions on “Money and Democracy” at the Democracy Convention in Minneapolis.
 He is planning events on banking and money in October 2017 and April 2018.